syncfusion-content/windowsforms-docs/WindowsForms/Grid/How-To/Common/CommonDocmentnot/How-to-set-up-a-datasource-to-the-grouping-grid.md

 ---
 layout: post
-title: How to set up a datasource to the grouping grid
+title: How to set up a datasource to the grouping grid | WindowsForms | Syncfusion
 description: How to set up a datasource to the grouping grid
 platform: WindowsForms
 control: GridGrouping